Blog posts tagged 'Japanese Beef':

 What's written on a Japanese Wagyu cattle nose print certificate?

-Besides the incredible marbling and exquisite flavor profile, another thing to admire about Japanese Wagyu is the system of 100% traceability for every animal.
-The nose print certificates, which track every animal's lineage, place of birth and other details, are the carefully-managed centerpiece of this system.
-Starting in July of this year, we are offering Kobe Beef, and for the lucky few who are able to score some of this rare Wagyu, we...
+Besides the incredible marbling and exquisite flavor profile, another thing to admire about Japanese Wagyu is the system of 100% traceability for every animal — and the nose print certificates are the carefully-managed centerpiece of it.

 Read »